 It is commonly thought that Shostakovich called the work ‘a Soviet artist’s practical and creative response to just criticism.’
 This is not true.
 It was a subtitle suggested to him by a local journalist for the Moscow premiere of the work two months later and it was typical of the composer’s intense ambivalence to any type of criticism that he did not see any point in denying it.
 In essence, in fact, it is mostly true.
 He was a Soviet artist and it was a practical and creative response.
 Practical in the sense that any other type of response would have led to death and creative in its ability to say one thing to some people and something else to others.
 Only the words ‘just criticism’ benefit from Shostakovich’s typically ironic inflection.
 His pragmatism immediately saw that if the price for this work’s future survival was agreeing to a little verbose and pompous self-criticism, it was a price well worth paying.
-His great strength was knowing when to be a hero and when to conform.
+And significantly, he still called this piece his Fifth Symphony, when he could, and arguably should have called it his Fourth.
+His refusal to deny the Fourth must have led to a curiosity about what that work was like.
+But those questions would remain unanswered for a further twenty-five years.
+Shostakovich’s great strength was knowing when to be a hero and when to conform.
 As a composer he was undoubtedly heroic.
 As a man, he would do anything to survive.
 His music is his truth; his words protected him.
 There is an old Russian proverb that says: ‘Pretend to be kissing someone, but then spit when they are not looking.’

 Symphony No. 6 in B minor, Op.54